 Formerly Productivity Paradox, The Intentional Advantage tackles actionable strategies and exercises to help you create an amazing life around your priorities.
 Harnessing your productivity and streamlining everyday tasks with systems helping you discover what works best for you.

 This year I decided to make a shift in my home.
 I really wanted to live in a place that I love.
 So I thought getting rid of stuff in my home that I no longer loved was a great place to start.
-And reading Slow by Brooke McAlary was a great place motivator.
+And reading Slow by Brooke McAlary was a great place for me to start.
 After I finished her book I looked into how I could keep the momentum going.
 And once again I found a podcast that began years ago, so I started from the start.
-I am still really behind, but each episode brings something to the forefront of my mind, making me dig a little deeper.
+I am still really behind, but each episode brings something to the forefront of my mind, making me dig a little deeper to create a better life.

 - Can we edit memories?